hay-kot/scaffold/docs/docs/scaffold-file.md

 ## Overview

-In general there are two _types_ of scaffolds that are supported
+There are two types of scaffolds you can define

-- Project Generation
+### Project Scaffolds
-- Bootstraps

-The Project generation scaffolds are used to generate a new project from a template.
-The file structure of this template is
+The Project generation scaffolds are used to generate a new project from a template directory.
+The file structure requires a root directory with one of the following names.
+All files within that directory will be copied to the destination directory and rendered as a template with the [template engine](./template-engine.md).

+- {{ .Project }}
+- {{ .ProjectSlug }}
+- {{ .ProjectSnake }}
+- {{ .ProjectKebab }}
+- {{ .ProjectCamel }}

 ```
 ├── scaffold # can be any name